smartrent/elixir-styler/docs/control_flow_macros.md

 ### Negation Inversion

-Styler removes negators in the head of `if` and `unless` statements by "inverting" the statement.
+Quokka removes negators in the head of `if` and `unless` statements by "inverting" the statement.
 The following operators are considered "negators": `!`, `not`, `!=`, `!==`